tronux7/plugin_ghidra/README.md

 ### plugin.py
 The script is executed inside Ghidra.
 Retrieves all the functions of the current program and exports them as binary files.
 These files will be given as input to the *In Nomine Function* program, generating a meaningful prediction of the function names based on what these functions do.
-Generates a config file to save some user interaction time, as well as temporary files and folders that will be deleted at the end of the execution.
+Generates a config file to save some user interaction time, as well as temporary files and folders.
 Eventually adds the predicted names as plate comments in the code listing.

 ### filter.py